namespacelabs/breakpoint/README.md

 # Breakpoint

-Insert breakpoints in CI: pause workflows, SSH access to live environments, and resume executions.
+Add breakpoints to CI (e.g. GitHub Action workflows): pause workflows, access the workflow with SSH, debug and resume executions.

 ## What is Breakpoint

-Have you ever needed to pause a CI run (e.g. GitHub Actions) and SSH inside the environment to debug why it fails?
-Breakpoint exactly solves this problem, and it's 100% open-source.

-Breakpoint pauses the execution of CI workflows and waits for SSH connections.
-When you are done debugging the CI environment, you can resume the workflow to continue its run.
-In case you need more time in the SSH session, you can extend the time the workflow remains paused.
+Have you ever wished you could have debugged an issue in CI (e.g. GitHub Actions), by SSHing to where your build or tests are running?

+Breakpoint helps you create breakpoints in CI: stop the execution of the workflow, and jump in to live debug as needed with SSH (without compromising end-to-end encryption).

+You can make changes, re-run commands, and resume the workflow as needed.
+Need more time?
+Just run `breakpoint extend` to extend your breakpoint duration.

+And it's 100% open-source (both client and server).

+> ℹ️ Workflows that have active breakpoints are still "running" and continue to count towards your total CI usage.

 ## Using Breakpoint